noise-lab/censorship-course/docs/breakouts/measurement.md

-# Breakout Discussions — Lecture 14: Measuring Technical Controls
+# Breakout Discussions — Measuring Technical Controls

 **Format.** Break into groups of 4–5.
 Each group picks **one** of the two breakouts below (or takes both if time allows).
 Spend ~5 minutes skimming the prep reads, then ~10 minutes debating.
 A designated reporter brings the group's position — and any dissents — back to the full class for a ~3-minute report-back.